 Mr. Kevin Chandler has over 25 years of experience working with transit agencies across the United States and the Federal Transit Administration (FTA) for rail and bus modes, including operations and maintenance.
 Mr. Chandler was project manager for providing technical support for Volpe Center and FTA’s Office of Safety and Oversight and Office of Research, Demonstration and Innovation.
 This work included development of internal FTA resource materials and concept papers for MAP-21 (49 U.S.C.
 Section 5329) and safety management system (SMS) rule-making including safety performance criteria, measures, and targets required in national and agency (states and transit agencies) safety plans, as well as strategic planning for data collection, quality control, and analysis.
 Mr. Chandler also developed multiple FTA external guidance documents related to all hazards, safety, security, and emergency preparedness.
 Mr. Chandler is well versed in state safety oversight (SSO) program development and operation of oversight activities from both the FTA and state perspectives.
 He supports the operation of the SSO program in multiple states.
 In the six years following the acts of terrorism on 9/11, Mr. Chandler led a team of security and emergency management experts to provide technical assistance to 25 of the largest 50 transit agencies in the United States.
 Mr. Chandler also has experience in supporting safety assessments for communications-based train control (CBTC) and positive train control (PTC) projects.
 He is an instructor for the Transportation Safety Institute Safety Management System curriculum, and has received the Transportation Safety and Security Program Certificate for Rail.

-Mr. Ryan McKinley has 20 years of engineering and scientific research experience, including technical leadership and management of a number of programs involving development and safety analysis of concepts/technologies pertaining to railroads, heavy rail transit, automated people-mover (APM), monorail, and automotive systems.
+Mr. Ryan McKinley has 20 years of engineering and scientific research experience, including technical leadership and management of a number of programs involving development and safety analysis of concepts/technologies pertaining to railroads, heavy rail transit, automated people-mover (APM), monorail, personal rapid transit (PRT), and automotive systems.
 His primary focus is safety of processor-based control systems, including communications-based train control (CBTC), positive train control (PTC), interlocking control, and advanced train control technologies (ATC) in general.
 Safety standards/guidelines/regulations experience includes MIL-STD-882, AREMA Section 17, IEEE 1483, IEEE 1012, EN 50126, EN 50128, EN 50129, EN 50159, ISO 26262, IEC 61508, and 49 CFR Part 236 Subparts H and I, among others.
-He has worked with US Class I and passenger railroads for the past seven years generating FRA-required PTC implementation and safety plan documentation.
+He has worked with US Class I and passenger railroads for the past nine years generating FRA-required PTC implementation and safety plan documentation.
 He has acted as Independent Safety Assessor (ISA) program manager for New York City Transit CBTC programs and has generated and assessed safety case documentation for various advanced train control products and systems internationally, including Copenhagen Metro, WMATA, BART, LA Metro, PATH, Sao Paulo Metro, San Juan Tren Urbano, London Underground, and APMs in Munich, Minneapolis, Detroit and the Middle East.
 In addition to his transportation safety experience, Mr. McKinley has led and supported safety/risk programs for nuclear weapons maintenance systems, chemical demilitarization systems, servo and PLC-controlled US Air Force (USAF) C-17 training simulators, USAF OH-58F aircraft weapons systems, and CBRN terrorism.

 Mr. Don Eldredge has over 35 years of experience leading a variety of technical programs for government and industry, including work performing safety analysis and audits of railway and aircraft control systems.
 He has extensive experience in rail transit operations procedures and planning for safety, security, and emergency management through work with FTA and State Safety Oversight (SSO) programs, as well as other transit agency-specific projects in security and emergency management.
 He has co-authored a number of guidance documents developed for FTA and was actively involved in the FTA’s Office of Safety and Oversight development of the MAP-21 processes, focusing on the development of Risk-Based Safety Management System (SMS) processes that will enhance transit agency, state, and FTA safety programs.
 Mr. Eldredge previously worked at the FAA Technical center in the Aircraft Certification Research Branch, where he developed Integrated Assurance methodologies to be used for certification of digital systems on aircraft.